abarlukova/Diets_assistant/README.md

 - **PostgreSQL** to save questions, answers, and user feedback
 - **Elasticsearch** to retrieve data

 ## Preparation

-1. Create `diets-rag-app/.env` file, add the following and OpenAI API key:
+1. Create a `diets-rag-app/.env` file and add the following configurations, including your OpenAI API key:

     ```bash
     # PostgreSQL Configuration
     POSTGRES_HOST=postgres